peaBerberian/wasp-hls/README.md

 - [x] Urgent/non-urgent quality switches (Some quality switches lead to request for segments of the previous quality to be immediately interrupted, others await them before actually switching).
-- [ ] Fast-switching (Push on top of already-loaded segments if they prove to be of higher quality - and if doing so won't impact playback).
+- [x] Fast-switching (Push on top of already-loaded segments if they prove to be of higher quality - and are sufficiently far from playback to lead to rebuffering).
-      _Priority: high_
-- [ ] Smart-switching (I just made-up the name here :D, but basically it's for the opposite situation than the one in which fast-switching is active : don't re-load segments who're already loaded / being pushed with a higher quality).
+- [x] Smart-switching (I just made-up the name here :D, but basically it's for the opposite situation than the one in which fast-switching is active: don't re-load segments who're already loaded / being pushed with a higher quality).
 - [ ] Also choose variant based on buffer-based estimates.